 ‘Good breathing’ means moving air in and out of the chest with the minimum of effort and the right muscles.
-This is to give you the correct amount of oxygen and carbon dioxide you need to live and feel well.

 The most important muscle used for your breathing is the DIAPHRAGM.